Frequently Asked Questions

 Does Southwest Recovery Services charge any up front fees to start the collection process?

 No!
 Since we cannot give you an iron clad guarantee that every account is collectible, we feel it is unethical and unnecessary to collect fees prior to resolution of your account.
 We do not collect fees from you until monies are collected.
-SRS is dedicated to building strong long-term business relationships with our customers.
+SWR is dedicated to building strong long-term business relationships with our customers.
 This has been part of the company’s mission statement and its unwavering commitment to you.

 Does Southwest Recovery Services require long-term contracts?